Imdimark/topological_map/README.md

 of the classes for classifying individuals.

-Note that the OWL formalism relies on the *Open Word Assumption*, which states that unknown information is not necessarily false.
+Note that the OWL formalism relies on the *Open Word Assumption*, which states that unknown information are neither verified nor false.
 Also, be aware that two entities (i.e., classes, individuals or properties) might be equivalent to each other if not explicitly stated as *disjoint*.

 Given some logic axioms in the ontology, a *reasoner* can be invoked to infer implicit knowledge.